canonical/testflinger/docs/reference/job-schema.rst

 Example jobs in YAML
 ----------------------------

 The following example YAML file defines a job that provisions the Ubuntu Core 22 system on a Raspberry Pi 4 device.
-The job retrieves the image from the given URL, provisions the image on the device at IP address ``DEVICE_IP``, and prints the distribution-specific information on the provisioned device:
+The job retrieves the image from the given URL, provisions the image on the device at IP address stored in the ``$DEVICE_IP`` environment variable, and prints the distribution-specific information on the provisioned device:

 .. code-block:: yaml